qdrant/docs/qdrant/v1.1.x/quantization.md

 ### Searching with Quantization

-Once you have configured quantization for a collection, don't need to do anything extra to search with quantization.
+Once you have configured quantization for a collection, you don't need to do anything extra to search with quantization.
 Qdrant will automatically use quantized vectors if they are available.

 However, there are a few options that you can use to control the search process: